Skip to content

 Gender in the Brain

-The takeaway here seems clear to me: the brains of trans people behaved just like the gender that they identify with.
-And there’s plenty more evidence for this too: for example, another study showed that trans men – who transitioned from female to male - showed less brain activity in response to breast stimulation than cis women.
-We’re not looking here at psychology or surveys, we’re looking at biology: data directly from the brain, and those data seem to tell a very clear story.
+The takeaway here seems clear to me: The brains of trans people behaved just like the gender that they identify with.
+And there’s plenty more evidence for this too.
+For example, another study showed that trans men—who transitioned from female to male—showed less brain activity in response to breast stimulation than cis women.
+We’re not looking here at psychology or surveys, we’re looking at biology—data directly from the brain, and those data seem to tell a very clear story.

 Take that however you will, but I will ask that you please take it in peace and in kindness.
-I appreciate your interest– please follow for more neuroscience.
+I appreciate your interest—please follow for more neuroscience.

 #neuroscience #trans #lgbtq #brain #science #scicomm #biology #neurology #scientist #transgender

-This video is part of a series of OpenMind essays, podcasts, and videos supported by a generous grant from the Pulitzer Center's Truth Decay initiative.
+This video is part of a series of OpenMind essays, podcasts and videos supported by a generous grant from the Pulitzer Center's Truth Decay initiative.

 November 13, 2023